dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

 virtualmachine.kubevirt.io/client created
 ```

-After a moment the `ExternalSecret` status should be _SecretSynced_ and we can see the resulting `cloudinitdisk-client` secret has been created.
+After a moment, the `ExternalSecret` status should be _SecretSynced_ and we can see that the resulting `cloudinitdisk-client` secret has been created.

 ```bash
 $ oc get externalsecrets -n demo-client